 Each joint degree has its own tuition policy.
 See the specific degrees below for details.

 The MHA/MBA is a three-year combined degree program in health administration.
 It's ideal to start the joint degree at the same time you start the MHA program, but you may also start the joint program in your second year of the MHA program.

 MHA/MBA students cannot declare an MBA "major", but they can earn minors in the major areas of study or certifications in Lean or Six Sigma if they choose to.
-The first year of the joint program is entirely focused on MHA courses (two courses count for MBA credit).
+The first year of the joint program is entirely focused on MHA courses (three courses count for MBA credit).
 The second year is primarily MBA courses while the third year is a combination of both.